Locations:

 What is lanugo?

 Lanugo is soft, fine hair covering a fetus while inside the uterus.
-It helps protect them and keeps them warm while they grow.
+It helps protect the fetus and keeps it warm while during development.
 Some newborns have lanugo covering their bodies at birth, especially if they’re born prematurely.
 Lanugo can develop in people with eating disorders or certain tumors.

 Advertisement